You don’t blog? (5/5: the finale!)

 Operational security

-Back up your entire blog once a month.
-Choose the 20th of every month or some other date so you have a fixed date for making backups.
+- DO:— Back up your entire blog every month.
+Choose 10th of every month or some other date so you have a fixed date for making backups.

-I have a secondary user account for my blog, and the secondary login is displayed openly at work so that anybody could access the blog in case of emergency.
+I have a secondary user account for my blog, and I display my secondary login openly at work so that anybody could access the blog in case of emergency.
 I have never needed to use my secondary user account.

-Any rogue user-luser could only access my blog on that secondary user account.
-If the rogue pretends to be me and posts something on the blog, it will be easily identifiable by the secondary username and therefore unlikely to have been made by me.
+Of course, that also means any rogue user-luser could also access my blog, but only on that secondary user account.
+If ever that rogue pretends to be me and posts something on the blog, the rogue will be easily identifiable by the secondary username, therefore indicating the post hadn’t been posted by me.

-A Dead Man’s Switch (DMS) post that you continually reschedule forward to act as a public alert in case something untoward or abrupt happened to you.
-(Read my dedicated post here)
+- OPTIONAL:— A Dead Man’s Switch (DMS) post that you continually reschedule forward to act as a public alert in case something untoward or abrupt happened to you.

 *